 \end{definition} \begin{remark} The left hand side condition is used in all the proofs of the theorems represented on \cref{fig:my_label}.
-The right hand side condition is only used to prove equalities between packing and upper local scales in \cref{resultsB} and to compare upper local scales with upper box and upper quantization scales in \cref{resultsC} inequalities $(c) \& (g) $ .
-It moreover allows to characterize packing scale with packing measure. \end{remark}
+The right hand side condition is only used to prove the equalities between packing and upper local scales in \cref{resultsB} and to compare upper local scales with upper box and upper quantization scales in \cref{resultsC} inequalities $(c) \& (g) $.
+It also allows us to characterize packing scale with packing measure. \end{remark}